varunmaitreya/Tutorials/DevGuide/EScript/TextureProcessor/TextureProcessor.md

   .setShader(myShader)
   .execute();
 ```
-Here just create an instance of the `TextureProcessor`, set some settings and finally call execute.
+Here we just create an instance of the `TextureProcessor`, set some settings and finally call execute.
 Now a simple quad is rendered using the given shader and textures.
 The resulting color texture is rendered onto the `myColorTexture` and the depth texture onto `myDepthTexture`.
 The depth texture and the input textures are optional, but you must specify at least one output texture and one shader.

 ## Advanced usage
 If you want to render not only a fullscreen quad, but more complex things, you could do so by using `begin` and `end` instead of only `execute`.